 Whenever walking past a construction site in Pittsburgh or elsewhere in Pennsylvania, most of us often think to ourselves, “Okay, what if some object or debris falls on my head right now?”
 After all, construction accidents caused by falling objects are not rare, yet they are completely preventable.

-Our Pittsburgh falling object injury attorney from SMA Law Group reminds that more than 300 construction workers are killed after being struck by a falling object in the workplace.
+Our Pittsburgh falling object injury attorney from SMT Legal reminds us that more than 300 construction workers are killed after being struck by a falling object in the workplace.
 According to the Occupational Safety and Health Administration (OSHA), more than 52,000 people are injured as a result of being struck by a falling object or debris in or around construction sites each year.

 We don’t get paid unless you get paid.